Birmingham Midshires Conveyancing Panel Information

 The emerging convention is that lenders are including an authority to disclose in loan application forms to counter this problem.
 Mortgage Express v Sawali, [2010] EWHC 3054 (Ch) indicates that such provisions are valid.
 Please click here for more information about that case.

-my firm’s membership of the Birmingham Midshires conveyancing panel was revoked but was reinstated on appeal, do I need to disclose this information on my application for CQS accreditation?
+Our membership of the Birmingham Midshires conveyancing panel was revoked but was reinstated on appeal, do I need to disclose this information on my CQS application?

-We would recommend that you provide details of the date of removal, information on the reason for removal, date of appeal and any reason given for reinstatement.
-This should not negatively affect your firm’s application but gives the CQS team a complete picture of what has occured.
+We would recommend that you supply details of the date of removal, information on the reason for removal, date of appeal and any reason given for reinstatement.
+This should not adversely impact your firm’s application but gives the CQS team viability as to what has gone on.

-I am on the Birmingham Midshires conveyancing panel and all set to complete a purchase shortly.
+Our practice is on the Birmingham Midshires conveyancing panel and scheduled to complete a purchase within the next few weeks.
 My file does not contain a Legal Charge for the client to sign.
 Who do I contact at Birmingham Midshires to obtain duplicate documents?

-You would be advised to contact Birmingham Midshires to obtain standard documents.
-The CML Handbook incorporates a specific section for lenders to reveal who to contact to obtain standard documents.
+You should contact Birmingham Midshires to obtain standard documents.
+The The Council of Mortgage Lenders Handbook includes an express question for banks to set out who to contact to obtain standard documents.
 Birmingham Midshires in their Part 2’s state:

-Please remember to quote the firm’s Birmingham Midshires solicitors panel number.
+Please remember to disclose your Birmingham Midshires conveyancing panel number.

 Find a Lawyer on the Birmingham Midshires Conveyancing Panel